gpc/.github/profile/README.md

 * 🧙 Remember, this is a community effort.
 No plugin here can survive without active involvment from the community.

+See https://github.com/gpc/release-demo for instructions on how to structure your project to make it ready for The Grails Plugin Collective.

 <!--